xandervermeulen/sports_predictor/README.md

 The Mendix application serves as the user interface, offering:
 - Easy access to upcoming match predictions.
 - An interactive display for exploring and visualizing prediction data.
+- The ability to interact with other users on our own platform.
+- Multiple Admin and users roles for a user friendly application.

 ### Data Collection
 Two specialized data scrapers gather real-time and historical data: